 Sales dashboards are customizable reports that compile sales and company data into convenient snapshots that help track sales performance and plan sales activities.
-These dashboards can be customized to your specific needs and are typically created using a CRM, but we’ve also created a free template you can download and start using right away.
+These dashboards can be customized to your specific needs and are typically created using a CRM.

 Examples of Sales KPI Dashboards